What is Sedimentation Tank? its 5 Types, Advantages & Disadvantages

 - Continuous Flow Tank

-With channel type inlet and outlet extending on the full width, this type of sedimentation tank is generally provided and like a hopper sloping towards the center where sludge-pipe is provided, the floor between two baffles is made.
-By operating the gate-valve, the sludge is taken out through a sludge outlet under hydrostatic force.
+With channel type inlet and outlet extending on the full width, this type of sedimentation tank is generally provided and like a hopper sloping towards the centre where sludge pipe is provided, the floor between two baffles is made.
+By operating the gate valve, the sludge is taken out through a sludge outlet under hydrostatic force.

-These tanks are used widely and mostly preferred sedimentation tanks.
+These tanks are used widely and are mostly preferred as sedimentation tanks.
 In the case of a rectangular sedimentation tank, maintenance cost is low and for large capacity plants, they are also suitable.

 In plain sedimentation, these are generally not used but in sedimentation, with coagulation, they are mostly used.

 On the basis of the flow of water there are two types of circular sedimentation tanks;